-I have mastered and been a part of the mastering process of incredible artists such as Justin Bieber, Harry Styles, Khalid, Doja Cat, Snoh Aalegra, Lagum, Jota Quest, Lulu Santos, Djonga and many more.
+As a Latin Grammy nominated mastering engineer (Best Engineered Album, 2023) I have mastered and been a part of the mastering process of incredible artists such as SZA, Bieber, Harry Styles, Lagum, Khalid, Doja Cat, Snoh Aalegra, and many more.
 I have the inside knowledge of what amazing records need in order to sound huge, punchy and modern.
-I am here to help you achieve that sound!

 As a musician (Bachelor's Degree in Guitar Performance) I have been a part of every single stage of the music making process, from writing, to rec/prod, editing, mixing and finally mastering, and I believe that musical know-how has contributed to how I hear your song on this final, important stage called Mastering.
 I have a unique and individual approach to each song.
 There is no "go-to" chain or settings because each song demands its own approach and in a way, is its own puzzle piece.
 My job is figuring out what it needs and doesn't need in order to be the best possible track it can be.
 I like to approach that in an artful, musical, less "engineer-y" way.

 After 4 years working at Becker Mastering, along-side my mentor and friend Dale Becker, I moved on to run my own mastering business, in September of 2023.

 In November of 2023 the album "Depois Do Fim" by Lagum, which I mastered was nominated for "Best Engineered Album".

 I am excited to work on your music and elevate your sound to the highest standards!

 Send me a note through the contact button above.

 83 Reviews - 15 Repeat ClientsEndorse Fili Filizzola

 Fili's mastering is exceptional, capturing exactly what I had in mind with unmatched clarity and depth.
 The process was smooth, thanks to Fili's professionalism.
 Highly recommend for anyone wanting their vision brought to life.